ItzRock/BotBaseV2/README.md

 ## Discord.js Bot Base

-## Warning: this bot base is unfinished and still receiving important updates.
+## Warning: this bot base is unfinished and is not receiving important updates.

 <!-- TABLE OF CONTENTS -->
 <details open="open">